Title: Stories Untold

 Where to Buy: Eshop, Steam

-Stories Untold is a challenging game to review for several reasons, mainly as it is a short game that is very story focussed.
+Stories Untold is a challenging game to review for several reasons, mainly as it is a short game that is very story focused.
 I want to give you as much information as possible but don’t want to ruin the experience.

 The game is split into four chapters, each offering their own type of gameplay and story that, when added together, creates the overall narrative.
 Everything is presented in a brilliantly nostalgic ‘80s style that we’re all so familiar with right now thanks to a renewed love of the decade.

-I’ve decided to split the review into the four parts and hope that my overall narrative makes sense.
+I’ve decided to split the review into four parts and hope that my overall narrative makes sense.
 If I miss things or cover too much in one section, I apologize.
 Each chapter does have its pros and cons, which you’ll see.

 Part 1: Resident Evil

 After an opening cinematic that feels and sounds very much like Stranger Things, the game begins with an ode to text-based adventure games of yore.
-Just as you’d expect from the ‘80’s there’s a small TV on a table to the left of the Switch screen and a ZX Spectrum on the right.
+Just as you’d expect from the ‘80’s there’s a small TV on a table to the left of the screen and a ZX Spectrum on the right.

 The first story in Stories Untold is of a man returning home, and we get to live it through the text-based adventure displayed on the TV screen.